Clémentine Sarlat: Career

 From 2015 to 2018, Sarlat was part of Stade 2's Sunday show presented by Céline Géraud and Matthieu Lartot.
-She also covered rugby union as a pitch-side journalist for the Champions Cup and games played by France's national team, commentated by Matthieu Lartot and Raphaël Ibanez or Fabien Galthié.
+She also covered rugby union as a pitch-side journalist for games played by France's national team and for the Champions Cup.
 She got this position when Philippe Lafon left to become deputy-chief editor at Stade 2.
 She was also the court-side journalist during Roland-Garros where she interviewed players on the court.

 In August 2016, she was part of France Télévisions team for the 2016 Summer Olympics, co-hosting a daily show from 12pm to 1pm called Bom Dia Rio, with Matthieu Lartot.

-In September 2017, she was chosen to co-host the Stade 2 sport show with Matthieu Lartot on France 2.
-She started on the show in January 2018 after her maternity leave.
+In September 2017, she was chosen to co-host the Stade 2 sport show with Matthieu Lartot on France 2, She joined after her maternity leave in January 2018.
 In April 2018, she left Stade 2 in order to host Tout le sport on France 3 during the weekends.
-In August 2018, she left France Télévisions after the 2018 European Athletics Championships where she was interviewing athletes after their events.
+In August 2018 after interviewing athletes after their events for the 2018 European Athletics Championships, she left France Télévisions.

 In October 2018, Sarlat left France Télévisions and launched a podcast as a freelancer.
-In March 2019, Sarlat released the first episode of her podcast called La Matrescence on multiple platforms.
+In March 2019, Sarlat released the first episode of her podcast called La Matrescence.
 The podcast covered a wide variety of topics, with the main theme being about parenthood.

-Sarlat also became a freelance journalist for BeIn Sports during the European Rugby Champions Cup games, as a pitch-side journalist.
+Sarlat also became a freelance journalist and worked for BeIn Sports as a pitch-side journalist during the European Rugby Champions Cup games.
 During the 2019 Rugby World Cup, broadcast on TF1 and TMC, she joined the Mag de la coupe du Monde program hosted by Denis Brogniart.
-She became host of the show after the quarter finals, replacing Denis Brogniart who had to leave to record a new season of Koh-Lanta.
+She became host of the show after the quarter-finals, replacing Denis Brogniart who had to leave to record a new season of Koh-Lanta.

 Personal life

 Sarlat is in a relationship with ex-rugby player Clément Marienval.
 In September 2017, she gave birth to their first child, a girl named Ella.
 She gave birth again on September 24, 2020, to a second girl named Jasmine.

-In April 2020, Sarlat, in an interview for L'Équipe, complained about her ex-colleagues in the sport department of France Télévisions.
-Sarlat said she was subjected to sexist comments and the station broke a promise to let her co-host the Stade 2 program with Matthieu Lartot in January 2018 after she came back from her maternity leave.
+In an interview for L'Équipe in April 2020, Sarlat complained about her ex-colleagues in the sport department of France Télévisions.
+Sarlat said she was subjected to sexist comments, and the station broke a promise to let her co-host the Stade 2 program with Matthieu Lartot in January 2018 after she came back from her maternity leave.